 Senior One-Acts Ready to Go

-Both plays are preparing for the school’s 16th Annual Dessert Theatre on April 12th and 13th.
-Tickets will be $10 each and will go on sale in mid-March.
+Tickets for the Dessert Theatre will go on sale in mid-March.